NIVANorge/Mobius2/docs/mobius2docs/declaration_format.md

 ## The declaration body

 Some declarations can have or require a declaration body.
 Declaration bodies are always enclosed in curly brackets `{ .. }`.
-There are two main types of declaration bodies: Declaration scope and function scope.
+There are two main types of declaration bodies: Declaration body and math body.
 The body type of a declaration depends on the declaration type.

 ### Declaration scope bodies